 Adult students need a special type of teacher who can customize lessons to their unique needs and goals.
 Some adults have taken music lessons earlier in life and would like to pick back up where they left off.
 Others may want to fulfill a life-long dream and will be starting from scratch by learning to play an instrument or sing.
 Most adult students choose to take music lessons for their own personal enjoyment.
 They often report a decrease in tension and stress, better mental capacity, and better sleeping patterns when they add music to their daily routine.
 Overall, these students seem to benefit the most from a patient and caring teacher who is sensitive to their individual musical goals.

 Senior students have their own unique challenges when studying a musical instrument.
 Senior students can also benefit a great deal from adding music to their weekly routine.
 Our amazing and patient teachers have experience teaching senior students as well as adapting the lessons to their particular needs and goals.

-Some of the Benefits of Music Lessons @ RSM for Senior Adults can include:
+Some of the Benefits of Music Lessons at Rockwall School of Music for Senior Adults can include: